Saturday, December 16, 2023

 Lyndon Johnson put it another way in one of Robert Caro’s biographies, “He’s a nice fellow, Mother, but he won’t make it ‘cause he’s got too much lace on his drawers.”

 Johnson was another top candidate, the Senate Majority Leader who like Stevenson sat out the primaries waiting to be anointed at the Democratic National Convention.
-That was how it was done.
-For too many, White says Johnson was seen as a “race-prejudiced Southerner” even with a record is more positive on civil rights than his liberal critics allow.
+That was how it was done then.
+For too many, White says Johnson was seen as a “race-prejudiced Southerner” even with a record more positive on civil rights than liberal critics admitted.
 Besides, “To watch Lyndon B. Johnson perform oratory on his native heath is to see something like an act out of a show-boat production.”

 As the incumbent Vice President, Nixon's path to his party's nomination in 1960 was clearer, but not a cakewalk.
 New York Governor Nelson Rockefeller prodded him on issues of race and national defense: "We cannot, as a nation or as a party, proceed – nor should anyone presume to ask us to proceed – to march to meet the future with a banner aloft whose only emblem is a question mark," Rocky declared.